johnkerl/miller/docs6/shapes-of-data.rst

 The other is to keep your own counter within the ``put`` DSL:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     $ mlr filter '$a == "wye"' then put 'begin {@n = 1} $n = @n; @n += 1' data/small
     a=wye,b=wye,i=3,x=0.20460330576630303,y=0.33831852551664776,n=1
     a=wye,b=pan,i=5,x=0.5732889198020006,y=0.8636244699032729,n=2

-rhe difference is a matter of taste (although ``mlr cat -n`` puts the counter first).
+The difference is a matter of taste (although ``mlr cat -n`` puts the counter first).

 Splitting nested fields
 ----------------------------------------------------------------